Photo by Vanessa Coleman

-My research interests are in Macroeconomics, Finance, and Environmental Economics.
+My research interests are in macroeconomics, finance and real estate.

 Working Papers